Famous Cemeteries of The United States

 Other famous graves include that of Nicolas Cage.

-In anticipation of his eventual demise, Hollywood actor has a grave here, a large pyramid-shaped tomb, which will be his future resting place!
+In anticipation of his eventual demise, the Hollywood actor has a grave here, a large pyramid-shaped tomb, which will be his future resting place!

 Note that the cemetery can only be visited as part of a guided tour, with part of the tour fee going to the upkeep of the museum.